tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-1.md

 * Why have increases in networked app use stimulated
     * The volume of amount and variety of available data has increased

+### Where Is Data Science Used?

+* Data science drives decision making in nearly all parts of modern societies.
+* Cases to show impact of ata science:
+    * consumer companies using data science for sales and marketing;
+        * The equivalent of up-selling and cross-selling in the online world is the “recommender system.”
+    * governments using data science to improve health, criminal justice, and urban planning;
+    * professional sporting franchises using data science in player recruitment.

+#### Sales and marketing

+* By tracking the past customers activities, behavior, analyzing social media trends, analyzing credit card activity they are using to recommend some product to customers.
+* The equivalent of up-selling and cross-selling in the online world is the “recommender system.”
+* Chris Anderson’s book The Long Tail (2008) argues that as pro- duction and distribution get less expensive, markets shift from selling large amounts of a small number of hit items to selling smaller amounts of a larger number of niche items.

+#### Governments using data science

+* Governments have recognized the advantages of adopting data science and uses it in different areas from health/targetted drop development to track, analyze & control environmental, energy, and transport systems and to inform long-term urban planning.
+* Data science is also being used to predict crime hot spots and recidivism.

+#### Data science in professional sports

+* The MoneyBall movie tells the true story of how the Oakland A’s baseball team used data science to improve its player recruitment.
+* The Moneyball story is a very clear example of how data science can give an organization an advantage in a competitive market space.
+However, from a pure data science perspective perhaps the most important aspect of the moneyball story is that it highlights that sometimes the primary value of data science is the **identification of informative attributes**.

+### Myths about Data Science

+* One of the big- gest myths is the belief that data science is an autonomous process that we can let loose on our data to find the answers to our problems.
+    * In reality, data science requires skilled human oversight throughout the different stages of the process.
+Humans analysts are needed to frame the problem, to design and prepare the data, to select which ML algorithms are most appropriate, to critically interpret the results of the analysis, and to plan the appropriate action to take based on the insight(s) the analysis has revealed.
+* The second big myth of data science is that every data science project needs big data and needs to use deep learning.
+    * In general, having more data helps, but having the right data is the more important requirement.
+* A third data science myth is that modern data science software is easy to use, and so data science is easy to do.
+    * The danger with data science is that people can be intimidated by the technology and believe whatever results the soft- ware presents to them.
+They may, however, have unwittingly framed the problem in the wrong way, entered the wrong data, or used analysis techniques with inappropriate assumptions.
+    * Data science properly requires both appropriate domain knowledge and the expertise regarding the properties of the data and the assumptions underpin- ning the different ML algorithms.
+* The last myth about data science we want to mention here is the belief that data science pays for itself quickly.
+    * Depends on the context of the organization.
+    * data science will not give positive results on every project.
+Sometimes there is no hidden gem of insight in the data,and sometimes the organization is not in a position to act on the insight the analysis has revealed.

 # Possible uses of data science